michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0060.md

 - n: a mental pain or distress
 - n: a swindle in which you cheat at gambling or persuade a person to buy worthless property
 ### Family
-sting: stinged, stinger, stinging, stingless, stings+;stinger: stingers;stinging: stingingly, stingings
+- sting: stinged, stinger, stinging, stingless, stings+
+- stinger: stingers
+- stinging: stingingly, stingings
 ### Examples
 - Some people experience dryness, stinging, itching and burning.
 - That only worsened the sting of the game’s final two minutes.